endurijahnavi/Alumni-Connect/README.md

 # appdevproject

-Theme of the project is - Alumni Connect.
+Theme of the project - Alumni Connect.

 Features Include
 - Latest posts of your connections in feed
 - ChatBox to interact with the alumni